jox2006/ONYXProducts/README.md

 Folder structure:

-I have implemented an Hexagonal/Clean Architecture approach to organize the Artifacts/Projects and as such:
+I have implemented an HEXAGONAL/CLEAN ARCHITECTURE approach to organize the Artifacts/Projects and as such:
 - Domain Layer
 - Application Layer
    - Ports definition (interfaces betwween application and adapters)